 Enrollment in HPSP

 A board may refer a licensee to HPSP or a licensee may self-refer.
 When a board refers a licensee, HPSP will work with the board to ensure the licensee is monitored in accordance with his or her board agreement.

 When a licensee self-refers, HPSP will work with the licensee to develop an individualized monitoring agreement and will keep the licensee's enrollment confidential as long as the licensee is in compliance with his or her HPSP monitoring agreement.

 HPSP provides information and education to employers, licensee associations and support networks, treatment programs, and other stakeholders.
 Topics include an overview of HPSP and its services, the value of HPSP for self-referrals, signs and symptoms of substance abuse disorders, mental health disorders and relapse, and effective workplace supervision.

-For more information, to self-refer, or for a list of Board-approved independent third-party evaluators, please contact Reliant Behavioral Health.
+For more information, to self-refer, or for a list of Board-approved independent third-party evaluators, please contact Uprise Health.

 If you are an HPSP participant and would like to provide the Board with feedback on the program, please fill out the HPSP Feedback Form and return it by fax to 971-673-2669 or by mail to Oregon Medical Board, HPSP Coordinator, 1500 SW 1st Ave., Suite 620, Portland, OR 97201-5847.